-25% of each payment will be tax free if you have sufficient Lump Sum Allowance available with the remainder taxed as income at the individual's marginal rate of Income Tax.
+Uncrystallised Funds Pension Lump Sum allows an individual to take their pension fund as a single or series of lump payments.
+25% of each payment is tax-free with the remainder taxed as income at the individual's marginal rate of Income Tax.